Qasmokes/balance/README.md

-# balance
+# Discord Balance
-The Balance Project!
-Protecting Discord 🛡️
+The Balance project!
+Bringing Balance to Discord 🛡️